Thinking economics forward

 An economic turning point is looming, which requires wise economic and financial policy design to weather the storm.

-In 2023, on the Day of progressive economy, by the Friedrich-Ebert-Stiftung, in cooperation with IMK, Fiscal Future and DGB, we will look at the following questions:
+In 2023, on the Day of progressive economy, by the Friedrich-Ebert-Stiftung, in cooperation with IMK, Fiscal Future and DGB, we looked at the following questions:

 • How do we distribute the burdens and crisis costs without endangering social cohesion?